Wasserstein Spatial Depth: Comparison with other possible depth notions

 \section{Comparison with other possible depth notions}

-In the field of nonparametric statistics, the concept of depth presents significant challenges when attempting generalization to non-Euclidean spaces, a topic that has garnered considerable attention in advanced statistical research.
+In the field of nonparametric statistics, extending the concept of depth to non-Euclidean spaces remains a challenging task.
+It has garnered considerable attention in advanced statistical research during the past decade \citep{LopezTukeyMetric, Geenens2023, virta2023spatial}.
 Within the confines of linear functional spaces, such as Banach or Hilbert spaces, the application of Euclidean methodologies remains largely successful, attributed primarily to their inherent vectorial structures.
 Contrastingly, the landscape becomes markedly more complex when venturing into the domain of infinite-dimensional spaces devoid of a vectorial framework.

-The statistical literature identifies a mere trio of propositions capable of addressing this complexity: lens depth, Tukey depth, and a novel approach of metric spatial depth, different from our proposal.
+The statistical literature identifies a mere trio of propositions capable of addressing this complexity: lens depth \cite{Geenens2023}, Tukey depth \citep{LopezTukeyMetric}, and a novel approach of metric spatial depth \citep{virta2023spatial}, different from our proposal.
 Here we delve into a meticulous exploration of these methodologies, with a particular emphasis on their adaptability to Wasserstein space framework.

 We shall demonstrate that these methodologies do not possess all the favorable theoretical and computational properties that we have established for the WSD.
 The WSD is thus most beneficial in broad, complex statistical contexts, thereby yielding a significant advancement in the field of machine learning and statistical analysis.
+Later in Section \ref{subsection:vs:general_metric_depth}, the simulation results also empirically support the above point of view.